Cocker Spaniel

 Finding a Cocker Spaniel to Adopt

-With a typical weight of 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-30 lbs and lifespan of 10-14 yrs, the Cocker Spaniel has specific care needs shaped by its genetics and build.
 Few breeds combine steady enthusiasm with the Cocker Spaniel's distinctive character quite so effectively.

 Breed-Specific Rescues